PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 parameter server so control_kortex can use the different sequences, and to tell the program whether or not to play a demo sequence, or use the controller.

-To use roslaunch though, you must build a ros package (what pk_control is).
+To use roslaunch though, you must build a ros package (what macro_controller is).
 To do this use catkin_make at the root of your workspace.
 For setting up a catkin workspace, see the ROS tutorials online (http://wiki.ros.org/catkin/Tutorials/create_a_workspace) Running catkin_make has already been done on Jackal, and does not have to be done when you make